Paul Bearer: Managing Mankind and Kane (1996–1998)

 The dark secret suggested that Bearer had a disturbingly traumatic past with The Undertaker which long preceded Brother Love's joining the two in January 1991.
-The dark secret dates back to The Undertaker's youth and involves domestic matters: Paul Bearer, while working for The Undertaker's parents in their family funeral home business, witnessed a felony act during The Undertaker's teens.
-The Undertaker had committed an arson murder, burning down his parents' family funeral home, in the process, killing them.
+The dark secret dates back to The Undertaker's youth and involves domestic matters: Paul Bearer, while working for The Undertaker's parents as an apprentice mortician in their family funeral home business, witnessed a felony act during The Undertaker's adolescence.
+Bearer claimed that The Undertaker had committed an arson murder, burning down his parents' family funeral home, in the process, killing them.
 This act also killed The Undertaker's younger "brother"—or so The Undertaker long thought.
-Bearer, who was not in the fire, hid Kane in a mental asylum during the rest of Kane's youth into adulthood.
-At the time throughout mid to late 1997, The Undertaker denied all this, claiming it was his younger half-brother's fault.
+Bearer, who claimed to be attending a mortuary science college course at the time of the fire, hid Kane in a mental asylum during the rest of Kane's youth into adulthood.
+At the time throughout mid to late 1997, The Undertaker denied all this, claiming it was his younger brother's fault.
 Bearer, blaming The Undertaker, accused him of being an "arsonist", "murderer", and "liar."
-(Connected to these accounts, it was later learned once Kane had already debuted that he was actually a half-brother to The Undertaker.
+(Connected to these accounts, it was later revealed approximately six months after Kane's WWF debut that he was actually the half-brother of The Undertaker.
 The Undertaker's mother had an affair with Bearer and, as a result, gave birth to Kane.
 Bearer unintentionally (kayfabe) revealed to a Raw audience that he was actually Kane's father.
 This came to light when Bearer informed Jerry Lawler on Monday Night Raw, at a point in which he thought cameras had stopped rolling for a commercial break but were still on.
 Up until that point, The Undertaker was under the impression that Kane was fully related to him and his family.
 Presumably, The Undertaker's deceased father lived his entire life under the same impression).
-Because of the fire incident, The Undertaker thought his "brother" had been dead for years, claiming he was "pyromaniac" obsessed with starting fires and, due to the incident, couldn't possibly even be alive.
+Because of the fire, The Undertaker thought Kane had been dead for all those years, claiming he was a "pyromaniac", obsessed with starting fires and, due to the incident, couldn't possibly be alive.
 However, Bearer introduced the vengeful, fire-personified Kane in October 1997 at Badd Blood: In Your House.
-In this first appearance for the character, Kane cost The Undertaker a Hell in a Cell match against Shawn Michaels.
+In this first appearance for the character, Kane cost The Undertaker a Hell in a Cell match to determine the #1 contendership for the WWF title against Shawn Michaels.
 This led to a bitter rivalry between The Undertaker and Kane and Bearer.
-Kane was not revealed as Bearer's son until April 27, 1998, on Monday Night Raw, a day after the first Inferno Match, at Unforgiven, where Kane was set on fire.
-The Undertaker was shown to have also been unaware of this at that time, and helped to build the feud up further, as Undertaker initially refused to believe the story until an in-story DNA test proved it to be true.
+Kane was not revealed as Bearer's son until April 27, 1998, on Raw is War, a day after the first Inferno Match, at Unforgiven, where Kane was set on fire.
+The Undertaker was shown to have also been unaware of this at that time, and helped to build the feud up further, as The Undertaker initially refused to believe the story until an in-story DNA test proved it to be true.
 The feud lasted into summer of 1998, when Kane seemingly abandoned Bearer to side with The Undertaker, beginning a face turn.